Lars T. Jørgensen: Career

-Jørgensen started playing handball at Fladså HK with his first professional club being the Copenhagen based Virum-Sorgenfri.
+Jørgensen started playing handball at Fladså HK with his first professional club being the Copenhagen based Virum-Sorgenfri HK.
 He debuted in the Danish top flight in 1997, where he won the Danish Championship.
 In 2001 he joined Spanish side BM Altea, when Virum-Sorgenfri went bankrupt.
 In 2004 he reached the final of the EHF European League with BM Altea, where they lost to German club THW Kiel.
 Later the same year he joined Portland San Antonio.
 Here he won the Spanish Championship in 2005, and reached the final of the 2006 EHF Champions League.

 In 2009 he returned to Denmark to join AG København Danish Championship in 2011 and again in 2012.
 In 2012 he switched to KIF Kolding København after his contract had expired.
 Here he won the Danish Championship two more times in 2014 and 2015.
 He retired after the 2016/17 season.

-Post playing career
+Post-playing career

 Immediately after ending his playing career, he became the assistant coach of the Danish women's national team.